CS388-Group1/bite/README.md

 2. User can search for recipes based on input ingredients
 3. User can view a list of recipe options
 4. User can view detailed information for each recipe
-5. User can save dietary preferences
+5. User can save favorite recipes
-6. User can save favorite recipes
+6. User can discover trending recipes
+7. User can scan food and find recipes for it

 **Optional Features**

-1. User can filter recipes by cuisine, meal type, or cooking time
+1. User can add a recipe
-2. User can create a shopping list based on missing ingredients for a selected recipe
+2. User has a list of their recipes
-3. User can share recipes with friends or on social media platforms
+3. User can filter recipes by cuisine, meal type, or cooking time
 4. User can rate and review recipes
+5. User can save dietary preferences

 ### 2. Screen Archetypes

 * Home Screen
+  * User can view trending recipes
+  * User can view recipe of the day
 * Search Screen
   * User can input available ingredients
   * User can search for recipes based on input ingredients
+  * User can search for recipes by name
 * Recipe List Screen
   * Displays a list of recipe options based on user input and preferences
 * Recipe Detail Screen
   * Shows detailed information for a selected recipe, including ingredients, instructions, and nutritional information
+* Discover Screen
+  * Suggests new recipes based on user preferences and popular items
+* Scan Food Screen
+  * Allows user to scan food items and find recipes for them
+* Create Recipe Screen
+  * Allows user to add a new recipe
+* My Recipes Screen
+  * Displays a list of the user's created recipes
+* Discover Screen
+  * Suggests new trending recipes based on user preferences
 * Favorites Screen
   * Displays a list of the user's saved favorite recipes
-* Discover Screen
-  * Suggests new recipes based on user preferences and popular items
 * Settings
  * User can save dietary preferences